What Is GCARES?

 The Greene County Amateur Radio Emergency Service (GCARES) is a countywide organization of volunteer amateur radio operators dedicated to training and preparedness to provide supplemental communications support for local governments and other non-profit disaster relief organizations within Greene County in the event of a disaster or other emergency when normal communication systems become disrupted or inadequate

 GCARES is responsible for planning and coordinating overall countywide emergency preparedness and operations in Greene County.
-GCARES currently is comprised of over 150 licensed amateurs who reside and/or work within Greene County and who have voluntarily registered their equipment and skills and have expressed a strong desire to organize, train and be prepared to provide auxiliary communications support for public safety agencies and other relief organizations when disaster strikes or whenever called upon.
+GCARES currently comprises over 150 licensed amateurs who reside and/or work within Greene County and who have voluntarily registered their equipment and skills and have expressed a strong desire to organize, train, and be prepared to provide auxiliary communications support for public safety agencies and other relief organizations when disaster strikes or whenever called upon.

-The on-going objective of GCARES is to maintain a sufficient degree of preparedness of local amateur radio personnel & resources to deliver reliable and effective communications support when needed.
-Return to GCARES page.
+The on-going objective of GCARES is to maintain a sufficient degree of preparedness of local amateur radio personnel and resources to deliver reliable and effective communications support when needed.